 - 1. Meet all Departmental requirements listed in the Student Training Plan. - 2.
-Turn in your GS7 2 weeks prior to your defense, and return the Report of Final Exam to the Graduate School after a successful defense (with copies for your file) - 3.
+Turn in your GS7 2 weeks prior to your defense, and return the Report of Final Exam to the Graduate School after a successful defense (with copies for your file).
+This form is sent to your advisor, and the DCT signs off at the end. - 3.
 Complete the application for graduate degree from the Graduate School (GS8) prior to the deadline posted by on their website.
 Note: this is usually due 3 months prior to the anticipated graduation date, and should be turned in even if the student has not yet defended the thesis/dissertation.
-Have the DCT or Department Chair sign this form, then send the original to the Graduate School (with copy for your file). - 4.
+Have the DCT sign this form, then send the original to the Graduate School (with copy for your file). - 4.
 After the Graduate School approves your degree application, you will be emailed a Diploma Application to complete. - 5.
 Pay the diploma fee via the Bursar's Office and get a receipt.
 Follow instructions for processing this form and receipt with the Registrar. - 6.
-Prior to graduation, submit two copies of the thesis or dissertation to the Graduate School along with a receipt from the Bursar's Office. - 7.
+Upload the final thesis or dissertation, with required formatting, to the Graduate School via Proquest. - 7.
 Doctoral candidates must also complete the Survey of Earned Doctorates for the Graduate School (see Graduate School Website). - 8.
 Contact the Graduate School Office for commencement information. - 9.
 The diploma will be mailed to the student when all of the above steps have been completed.